 Robespierre for his part, felt atheism would alienate people and sought to create a Cult of the Supreme Being whereby people would channel their old religious devotion to civic virtue and democracy.
 He even quoted Voltaire, "If God does not exist, it is necessary to invent him."
 His infamous festival of the Supreme Being organized in the Champ de Mars was widely attended and a public success though on a personal level, it alienated him from the more radical political base.

 Democracy Is Flawed/Democracy Is Bad: The French Revolution is often used as an example for both tropes, often tending to the latter rather than the former.
 The truth is a lot of the issues stemmed from defining what people meant by democracy at that time.

 Drill Sergeant Nasty: Louis Antoine de Saint-Just had this reputation as a Committee Overseer of the French Military.
-He was actually highly popular among rank and file men but he hated the officers, and had many of them executed by firing squad, including a general at one time.
-His constant policing of the generals, and remember Saint-Just was in his 20s, proved effective in imposing discipline among generals, officers and soldiers:
+He was actually highly popular among rank and file men but he hated the officers, and had many of them executed by firing squad, including a general at one time:

 Early-Bird Cameo: France survived the foreign invasions in no small part due to the brilliance of its military leaders.
 One of these leaders was a young Napoleon Bonaparte, who was developing the skills and earning the fame that would serve him well later on.